klleung72781/fintech_bootcamp/assignments/20200627/README.md

 ## Results

 **What has been the business impact of this company so far?**\
-Stripe has led the way for the popularization of payment APIs, allowing companies to minimize the
+Stripe has led the way for the popularization of payment APIs, allowing companies to minimize unnecessary development resources to integrate with external payment processors.

-**What are some of the core metrics that companies in this domain use to measure success?How is your company performing, based on these metrics?**
+**What are some of the core metrics that companies in this domain use to measure success?How is your company performing, based on these metrics?**\

 **How is your company performing relative to competitors in the same domain?**